-4.2 2.2-DS [Within a defined group of covered targeted low-income children, these standards do not cover children of higher income families without covering children with a lower family income.
-4.2 2.3-DS These standards do not deny eligibility based on a child having a pre-existing medical condition.
-4.3 Methodology.
-Describe the methods of establishing and continuing eligibility a enrollment.
-The description should address the procedures for applying the eligibility standards, the organization and infrastructure responsible for making and review eligibility determinations, and the process for enrollment of individuals receiving cover services, and whether the State uses the same application form for Medicaid and/or other public benefit programs.
-(Section 2102)(b)(2)) (42 CFR §, 457.350) eligibi stream Patien Secret depart Medic ility for CHIP is determined in the same manner and by the same agency and staff as lity for Medicaid.
-Effective January 1, 2014, the State utilizes an alternative single, dined application developed by the State in accordance with section 1413(b)(1)(B) of the t Protection and Affordable Care Act (PPACA), as amended, and approved by the ary.
-These applications are available at community health centers, Head Start, health ment clinics, other providers of care, the local DHS offices, the Mississippi Division of aid website, and may be submitted via the internet website described in 42 CFR § 200(f), by telephone, via mail, in person, via fax, and via email. age 1 Renew determ tate provides twelve (12) months of continuous enrollment in CHIP until the child reaches 9 or otherwise loses protected eligibility under the continuous eligibility provision.
-Val will be conducted via administrative review based on available electronic sources.
-If nination is not possible based on available sources, a pre-populated renewal form will be to the Member.
-4 enrolli enrolli itation on Enrollment Describe the processes, if any, that a State will use for instituting ment caps, establishing waiting lists, and deciding which children will be given priority for ment.
+Eligibility for CHIP is determined in the same manner and by the same agency and staff as eligibility for Medicaid.
+Effective January 1, 2014, the State utilizes an alternative single, streamlined application developed by the State in accordance with section 1413(b)(1)(B) of the Patient Protection and Affordable Care Act (PPACA), as amended, and approved by the Secretary.
+These applications are available at community health centers, Head Start, health department clinics, other providers of care, the local DHS offices, the Mississippi Division of Medicaid website, and may be submitted via the internet website described in 42 CFR § 435.1200(f), by telephone, via mail, in person, via fax, and via secure email.

+The State provides twelve (12) months of continuous enrollment in CHIP until the child reaches age 19 or otherwise loses protected eligibility under the continuous eligibility provision.
+Renewal will be conducted via administrative review based on available electronic sources.
+If determination is not possible based on available sources, a pre-populated renewal form will be issued to the beneficiary.

+- 4.3.1 Limitation on Enrollment Describe the processes, if any, that a State will use for instituting enrollment caps, establishing waiting lists, and deciding which children will be given priority for enrollment.
 If this section does not apply to your state, check the box below.
-(Section b)(4)) (42 CFR §, 457.305(b)) Check here if this section does not apply to your State.
-4. 3.2.
+(Section 2102(b)(4)) (42 CFR §, 457.305(b)) - \bigcirc Check here if this section does not apply to your State.

+- 4.3.2.
 Check if the State elects to provide presumptive eligibility for children that meets the requirements of section 1920A of the Act.
-(Section 2107(e)(1)(L)); (42 CFR § 457.355) 4.3 3.3-EL Express Lane Eligibility Check here if the state elects the option to rely on a finding from an Express Lane agency when determining whether a child satisfies one or more components of CHIP eligibility.
+(Section 2107(e)(1)(L)); (42 CFR § 457.355) - 4.3.3-EL Express Lane Eligibility Check here if the state elects the option to rely on a finding from an Express Lane agency when determining whether a child satisfies one or more components of CHIP eligibility.
 The state agrees to comply with the requirements of sections 2107(e)(1)(E) and 1902(e)(13) of the Act for this option.
 Please update sections 4.4-EL, 5.2-EL, 9.10, and 12.1 when electing this option.
 This authority may not apply to eligibility determinations made before February 4, 2009, or after September 30, 2013.
 (Section 2107(e)(1)(E))